bratislava/bratislava.github.io/pages/konto.bratislava.sk/forms-general.md

 # Forms

-> 🔧 This section, as well as the feature itself, is a work-in-progress.

 We are using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) with our custom form components as widgets to build our form system.

 We use [AJV](https://ajv.js.org/) for validation (and so does react-jsonschema-form).